Byblos – Turkish & Mediterranean Cuisine

 Food is never more glorious than when it comes from the Middle East.
 The cuisine typically contain exotic herbs, spices and cheeses.
 Spices and herbs are used in dishes and are often strongly flavored with cumin, caraway, nutmeg, turmeric, mint, parsley and others.

 The most important part of this cuisine consists of olives, chickpeas, lentils, beans, and vegetables.
-Hence, Lebanese mezzas such as Hummus, Tabbouleh, Falafel and Kibbeh are made from these ingredients.
+Hence, Turkish & Mediterranean mezzas such as Hummus, Tabbouleh, Falafel and Kibbeh are made from these ingredients.
 Meat such as chicken, beef or lamb are often skewered and grilled as kebabs, served along with yogurt, cheeses and legumes to make up the rest of the protein content of the diet.

 Pita bread, which is widely known to be the oldest type of bread, is commonly served along many dishes.
 It is often to wrap or pick up food with.
 Desserts such as baklava, kunafeh and rice pudding are popular among Middle Easterners with sweet tooth.